pbadler/forecasting-dynamics-course/discussion/Prediction_and_policy_questions.md

 layout: post
 ---

 1. Why are the authors so pessimistic about forecasting?
-Do you share their view
+Do you share their view?

 2. What do they suggest we do instead?
 Do you agree?